peergum/peergum.github.io/_projects/2023 - laravel-geodb.markdown

 I had used the free [GeoNames](http://www.geonames.org) site in the past to retrieve big files with the necessary information, but I still checked a few other providers to be sure.
-Most of them were requiring an upfront payment to use the more complete sources of information, and were also constaining buyers to use their own code to decode the database files, which wasn't the way I wanted to go, so I stayed with GeoNames and started building my package.
+Most of them were requiring an upfront payment to use the more complete sources of information, and were also constraining buyers to use their own code to decode the database files, which wasn't the way I wanted to go, so I stayed with GeoNames and started building my package.

 The objectives for the package were as follows: